Pinafore/cl1-hw/feateng/README.md

     Ran on 500 questions of 500

 Now you need to evaluate the classifier.
-The script eval.py will run the classifier on all of your data and then record the outcome.
-There are several things that could happen:
+The script eval.py will run the classifier on all of your data and then report the outcome.

- * _best_: Guess was correct, Buzz was correct
- * _timid_: Guess was correct, Buzz was not
- * _aggressive_: Guess was wrong, Buzz was wrong
- * _waiting_: Guess was wrong, Buzz was correct

 Let's compare with the Length: